Learn about getting your soil ready for planting this spring.

 Listen to podcast:

-I’m Charlie Nardozzi and this is the Vermont Garden Journal.
+I’m Charlie Nardozzi and this is the Vermont Garden Journal on Vermont Public Radio.
 Let’s get down and dirty about soil.
 First we should understand that soil is alive.

 What makes soil more than just dirt are the millions of bacteria, fungi and microorganisms that populate our land.
 Their activity allows for water and nutrients to flow freely to our plants.
 So we should feed the beast and organic matter is the food.